 Children’s Wisconsin is offering a variety of times and locations to get flu shots to make it as easy as possible.
 Whether your child is a Children’s Wisconsin patient or not, you can schedule a vaccination appointment online.

 The flu and other vaccines should be covered by health insurance without a copayment or coinsurance, but be sure to check with your insurance company to find out if you have to get the flu shot from a specific doctor or location.

 If your child does get the flu, contact their doctor’s office by phone to determine if you should make an appointment or if they need any antiviral drugs.
 If your child is prescribed antivirals by their doctor, please ensure they take them as instructed.
 This can sometimes make the difference between a milder illness versus a more serious one.
 It is also important they rest and drink plenty of fluids.

 Perhaps most importantly, do not send your child to school or daycare if they are sick.
-Staying home will prevent the spread of your child’s respiratory symptoms from both the influenza and COVID-19 viruses.
+Staying home will prevent the spread of the flu.
 Likewise, if you get the flu, be sure to stay home from work and rest.